-Interestingly, Bria, Queen of Hoodies, had nothing hanging there.
+Interestingly, my eldest, Queen of Hoodies, had nothing hanging there.
 She usually does, but she must have taken everything up to her room recently.
 Which is fine by me!

-I also made sure all of the bags and umbrellas were on the lower hook (I also threw away a few umbrellas that were broken beyond help--we'll have to replace them later).
+I made sure all of the bags and umbrellas were on the lower hook (I also threw away a few umbrellas that were broken beyond help—we’ll have to replace them later).

-And soccer is officially over anyway, so I should probably be putting the cleats away in the basement soon.
-They do still play soccer in the backyard sometimes, so I will leave them out until the weather doesn't allow for it.
+Soccer is officially over anyway, so I will be putting the cleats away in the basement soon.
+The kids still play soccer in the backyard sometimes, so I will leave them out until the weather doesn’t allow for it.
 By then, snow boots will have to take their place anyway.

-I did throw away one pair of grey tennis shoes.
+I threw away one pair of grey tennis shoes.
 They were mine, but I had worn them out and bought a new pair.
-I never got rid of them, though, and they just took up space in the corner of the entryway.
+For some reason I never got rid of them, and they just took up space in the corner of the entryway.
 They are out of my life, now.

 The rest of the shoes (mostly Sunday shoes and flip-flops) went back into closets or into this ottoman I use to hold them until we have a chance to put the shoes away.